Money Transmission Services Handbook

 2.1 The Primary legislation governing Money Transmission Services in or from the Isle of Man is the Financial Services Act 2008

-The following secondary legislation is made under powers contained in the Financial Services Act 2008.
-Where these regulations and regulatory codes have been amended after they were made, the “as amended” version is shown:
+The Secondary legislation is made under powers contained in the Financial Services Act 2008.
+It can be found on a central table here.
+Where these regulations and regulatory codes have been amended after they were made, the “as amended” version is shown.

 3. Guidance applicable to Money Transmission Services